jdohertydev/runit/README.md

 4. Run Black to format Python files with a specific line length of 79 characters (`$ black --line-length 79 .`)
 5. Manual check all .py files with CI Python Linter.

+Using this method, I successfully validated all my Python code.
+The only exception I encountered was in the settings.py file, where the `AUTH_PASSWORD_VALIDATORS` variable exceeded the recommended 79 characters.

 HTML Validation
 CSS Validation
 JS Validation